 In the three summer programs (Summer I, Summer II, Summer III) all students at all levels take one course with modules in French Language, French Conversation, Project, and Tutorial.
 These courses offer a total of 80 contact hours.

 Fall and Spring Programs

 During the academic year, Beginner and Elementary students will enroll in 21 hours per week of French language coursework.
 Intermediate and Advanced students will enroll in 9-12 hours of French language coursework per week, plus an additional 6-9 hours per week (two to three courses) of cultural content courses.

 For more information on course organization, articulation, and methodology, please view CIDEF’s Language Course and Options Guide.

 Immerse yourself in the culture of France and improve the speed of language acquisition by living with a French family.
 Housing in Angers is designed to provide daily interactions with a host family that afford you cultural nuances that might otherwise be overlooked.
 You will live in a home (house or apartment) in Angers or its suburbs, often with another student from CIDEF.
 With a host family, you will have your own room with a shared bathroom (linens and towels are provided by your host).
 During the academic year, host families prepare your daily breakfast and three dinners per week, while lunch can be purchased on or near campus.
-You will receive meal money for the four dinners not provided by the family and for all your lunches.
-In the summer programs, host families provide all breakfasts and dinners and lunch is served on campus.
+In the summer programs, host families provide all breakfasts and dinners and lunch is available on campus.

 In the summer, you can also opt to live in a residence hall (foyer) associated with the Université Catholique de l’Ouest.
 The foyer living arrangement provides opportunities to interact with other CIDEF students in a residential environment.
 If you decide to live in a foyer, you will have a private room (with shower and toilet) and all meals will be provided for you on campus.
 The foyer is located in the center of Angers near the university.